mymatthew/graphiql-dotnet/README.md

 # GraphiQL.NET Auth

-GraphiQL middleware for ASP.NET Core with JWT- bearer token retireval built in.
+GraphiQL middleware for ASP.NET Core with JWT-bearer token retireval built in.
 Forked from https://github.com/JosephWoodward/graphiql-dotnet.
-Either you can paste in a bearer token received from your auth, or you can pass user credentials to your authorization endpoint.
+Either you can paste in a bearer token received from your auth, or you can pass user credentials to your authorization mutation.
 This fork does not handle the authorization process in GraphQl or your API.

 ## What is GraphiQL?